Harold Norman Moldenke

 Harold Norman Moldenke, also known as simply Moldenke (1909–1996) was an American botanist/taxonomist.
-His expertise is largely in the study of Verbenaceae, Avicenniaceae, Stilbaceae, Dicrastylidaceae, Symphoremaceae, Nyctanthaceae and Eriocaulaceae.
+His expertise was largely in the study of Verbenaceae, Avicenniaceae, Stilbaceae, Dicrastylidaceae, Symphoremaceae, Nyctanthaceae and Eriocaulaceae.

 Early life

 Moldenke was the son of Charles E. and Sophia (Heins) Moldenke.
 His father was a noted Egyptologist whose translation of the hieroglyphics on Cleopatra's Needle he reprinted.
 Harold was born in Watchung, New Jersey, in 1909, and earned a bachelor's degree from Susquehanna University in 1929.

 Moldenke's career started at the New York Botanical Garden, a place he maintained a close relationship with (donating many educational materials to its library).
 There, he worked as a Research Fellow and part-time assistant in 1929.
 He taught a course in Systematic Botany for gardeners there as well.
 For 16 years, he worked as the assistant and associate curator under Henry A. Gleason.
-When Moldenke served in the Civilian Public Service, Soil Conservation Service and as a hospital attendant in Warren, Pennsylvania, he wrote a number of papers on Amazonian curare-producing plants with B.A.
-Krukoff.
+When Moldenke served in the Civilian Public Service, Soil Conservation Service and as a hospital attendant in Warren, Pennsylvania, he wrote a number of papers on Amazonian curare-producing plants with Boris Alexander Krukoff.
 These were entitled Plants Strategic to the War Effort.
 His herbarium is accommodated in the Moldenke Room at the Plant Resources Center.